Get Screened

 Research into new colorectal cancer screening tests.

 - Shield™: A new blood test for colorectal cancer screening.
 Shield™ detects DNA molecules shed by cancer and pre-cancer cells into the bloodstream.
 If cancer cells are detected the patient will need to have a follow-up colonoscopy.
 Shield was recently approved by the FDA for use in the Unites States.
-It is currently not a recommended colorectal cancer screening test in Alberta or anywhere in Canada at this time.
+Currently it’s not a recommended colorectal cancer screening test in Alberta or anywhere in Canada.
 The Alberta Colorectal Cancer Screening Program will continue to review the evidence for the use of this test as it becomes available.

 - PolypDX™: Alberta is starting to test a new approach to colorectal cancer screening using a urine test called PolypDX™.
 This test detects pre-cancerous polyps in the colon.
 If polyps are found, the follow-up test is a colonoscopy.
 PolypDX™ isn’t available to Albertans.